MixMasterMitch/loeppky-games/README.md

 Wow!
 Doing pretty well for a one line implementation!

 ### Controlling the Tournament
-Running `main.py` executes a tournament between the agents.
-The tournament is executed as a round-robin tournament where each agent plays a match of n games against every other agent.
-The winner of the match is the agent of the pairing that gets the most game wins in the match.
-So if Agent1 plays a match of 7 games against Agent2 and Agent1 wins 5 of the games, then Agent1 is the winner of the match.
-The winner of the tournament is the agent with the most match wins.
-If multiple agents are tied on match wins, the tiebreaker is total game wins.
-For this reason, all games in a match are played, even if an agent has already won the match.

 We have already seen how the `TOURNAMENT_AGENTS` can be modified to control which agents are used in the tournament.
-There are two additional variables that can be controlled to adjust the tournament execution.
+There are some additional variables that can be controlled to adjust the tournament execution.
 The first is `GAMES_PER_MATCH`.
 As the name suggests, this controls how many games are played in each match.
 This should always be an odd number to avoid ties.
 The other variable is `GAME_STEP_DELAY`.
 This controls how long to delay between executing each game step.
 If the value is greater than 0, a GUI will also be rendered on each step to show the current state of the game.
 This is useful for visually inspecting the behavior of the agents.

+The step execution timeout can also be adjusted by modifying `STEP_TIMEOUT`.
+Modifying this should not be necessary unless you want to test out a slower algorithm during development.

 ### Implementing an Agent
 Back in your new agent file, we can start implementing the agent.
 Technically, your new agent is a child class of the `Agent` base class, meaning we are using Object-Oriented programming.
 However, the usage here is simple enough that you do not need to know anything about OO programming to be successful in implementing an agent.